 After a Sexual Assault

-If you have been sexually assaulted—or THINK you may have been sexually assaulted, consider the following options:
+If you have been or think you have experienced any for of sexual assault, please consider the following options:

 Go to a safe place and find someone to be with you who can be emotionally supportive.

 Talk to someone you can trust.
-Sexual assault is a traumatic experience that can cause both physical and emotional injuries.
+Sexual assault can be a traumatic experience that impacts everyone differently.
 There are confidential resources available on and off campus to help you process your experience and heal.

 Speak with a confidential resource to discuss your options.
 The Pace University Counseling Center can provide you with free and confidential individual or group professional counseling services to help you deal with the assault, as well as help you get connected to other resources in the community.
 Contact your campus’ Counseling Center at (212) 346-1526 in New York City or (914) 773-3710 in Westchester.
+The Office of Sexual and Interpersonal Wellness can also provide confidential services to students impacted by any form of sexual misconduct.
 Or, you can get in touch with a local rape crisis center by contacting Victim’s Assistance Services at 1 (855) 827-2255.

 - Assist you in understanding and working through your reactions to the assault.